f4b6a3/uuid-creator/README.md

 The COMB GUID is a modified random UUID that replaces the last 6 bytes with Unix epoch milliseconds for MS SQL Server database.

+This implementation is derived from the ULID specification.
+The only difference is that the millisecond bits are moved to the end of the GUID.
+See the section of Lexical Order GUIDs.

 ```java
 // COMB GUID
 // Result: 990676e9-5bb8-1a3d-b17c-0167a0739235